Abhimoy-Mukherjee/temp-repo/README(1).md

 ```bash
 infisical run -- npm run dev
 ```
-### Tip: Use Aliases for Convenience**
-To simplify this process, you can create aliases for commonly used commands.
+### Tip: To simplify this process, you can create aliases for commonly used commands.**
 ---

 ## **Contributing**